Dog Licensing Information

 - Dog licenses may be purchased for one, two, or three years at a time.
 Rabies certificates must be valid for the same period of time as the license.

-- Dog licenses expire one (1) year from the month of purchase unless the shot expires before then or the owner chooses to purchase a license for two (2) or three (3) years.
+- Dog licenses expire one (1) year from the month of purchase unless the certificate expires before then or the owner chooses to purchase a license for two (2) or three (3) years.

 Marion County Dog Services uses collected fees to provide investigations on complaints, such as loose or lost dogs, dogs in traffic, dogs killing livestock or domestic pets, dog bites, injured dogs, and many other problems.